 Online video keeps getting more and more popular.
-This year’s Black Friday and Cyber Monday saw huge growth in in video views with major retailers.
+This year’s Black Friday and Cyber Monday saw huge growth in video views with major retailers.

 Treepodia says video is one of the few strategies that seems to work well regardless of the category in which it is deployed.
-The following chart shows the conversion rate increases that were witnessed for shoppers who watched product videos:
+The following chart shows the conversion rate increases that were witnessed for shoppers who watched product promo videos:

 Even if there wouldn’t be any proof, I would believe instinctively that video increases conversions.
 Using just the right images boosts your conversion rate, but a video is so much better than a photo.
 It’s the closest you can get to seeing the product in person.